 Place chosen paving stones or blocks in the desired position, on top of the freshly prepared sand.
 When satisfied, run the compactor over them to bed them into the surface.
 This typically requires a minimum of 2 passes.

-Finally, finish off the process by running the compactor over the pavers whilst adding fine sand between the joints to finally settle the pavers and create the necessary density between them to keep them stable.
+Finally, finish off the process by running the compactor over the pavers while adding fine sand between the joints to settle the pavers and create the necessary density between them to keep them stable.